Teeth Whitening Franklin, TN

-We recommend that people in Franklin, schedule an appointment with Allen Blourchian instead.
-Our professional tooth whitening solutions can transform the appearance of your teeth in a dynamic way.
+We recommend that people in Franklin schedule an appointment with Dr. Allen Blourchian instead.
+Our professional tooth whitening solution can transform the appearance of your teeth in a dynamic way.
 This is partially due to the strength of the solution that we use.
 Professional grade whitening gel can whiten teeth by eight shades or more vs. around two shades with store bought solutions.
 If you are looking for immediate and dramatic results, in-office whitening is a far better option.

 Franklin Tooth Whitening

 At New Image Dentistry, we provide patients with information on two main types of dental whitening.
 Some dental offices provide whitening services in the office while others focus on treatments that can be completed at home.
 An in-office treatment can be done at the same time as a teeth cleaning or during a separate appointment.
-It is typically completed within an hour and produces immediately white teeth.
-For many people, this is an ideal solution because of how quickly it is finished.
+It is typically completed within an hour and a half and produces white teeth immediately.
+For many people, this is an ideal solution because it is instant gratification.

 Dentists have coined the term "bleachorexia" for those people who overuse in-store bleaching which can lead to the destruction of enamel and dentin, turning the teeth to mush.